ava-dn/avas_2025/_posts/Foundation/2025-06-08-Final Blog.md

 ### N@TM June 2025

-My experience: At Night at the Museum last week, there were many people crowded around around our table throughout our time at the event.
-I really saw people being engaged with our project and everyone found it to be very interesting.
+At Night at the Museum last week, our table attracted a steady crowd throughout the event.
+I was excited to see how engaged people were with our project, a Legoland social media website that analyzed various social media metrics.
+Many visitors found the concept fascinating, and I enjoyed explaining how we tracked and interpreted user engagement, reach, and growth trends.
+The positive feedback and thoughtful questions from the audience made the experience very rewarding and motivating.
+Overall, presenting our project in such a dynamic environment was an incredible opportunity to share our work and connect with others interested in computer science and social media analytics.

+After we finished presenting, I had the chance to explore some of the other tables and check out a variety of impressive projects.
+One that caught my attention was the Bathroom Pass project—I got to see firsthand how it functions, which was really clever.
+I also spent some time at Vibha’s table, where she showcased a collection of mini-games designed to promote health in a fun and interactive way.
+It was inspiring to see such creativity and innovation from my peers.